ericosg/airbnb-nodejs-challenge/README.md

 ## Node.js vs C# Challenge:

-By using this dataset https://www.mongodb.com/docs/atlas/sample-data/sample-airbnb/ create a API in C# that delivers an endpoint as a JSON result that returns houses ( `property_type` == `house` ) can accommodate X people provided by the POST request using `accommodates` field
+By using this dataset https://www.mongodb.com/docs/atlas/sample-data/sample-airbnb/ create a API in C# or Node.js that delivers an endpoint as a JSON result that returns houses ( `property_type` == `house` ) can accommodate X people provided by the POST request using `accommodates` field